quasarframework/quasar-framework.org/source/components/layout.md

 title: Layout
 ---
 Layouts are the elements that wrap page content, like a navigational bar or drawer.
-Multiple pages can share the same Layout, so the code is reusable, which is one of the main advantages of using them.
+Multiple pages can share the same Layout, so the code is reusable, which is one of their key points.

 Quasar Layouts are not mandatory, but they do help you better structure your website/app.
-They have a number of features, which offer you major benefits in simplifying your app's layout design, right out of the box.
+They have a number of features which offer you major benefits in simplifying your app's layout design, right out of the box.

 <input type="hidden" data-fullpage-demo="layout">